toabi/minetest-mac/README.md

 This Xcode project can be used to build [minetest-c55](https://bitbucket.org/celeron55/minetest).

+Use the branch `delta` if you want to build [minetest-delta](https://github.com/erlehmann/minetest-delta).

 ## Requirements

 This was tested on OS X 10.6 with Xcode 3.
 It includes all needed 3rd party libraries.